harshithvh/The-Uber-way/README.md

 Unlike supervised learning, there are no supervisor or teacher present i.e. algorithms use unlabelled data to find features or patterns.
 Consider a newborn child who can’t read.
 We cannot give the same table that we gave to the previous child.
 But when this child will be asked to sort the fruits, he/she can sort on the basis of shape, color, or weight.
 One thing to notice is that at the end, he was able to sort the fruits in a basket but he/she still doesn’t know which basket contains which fruit.

+# #3 K Means

+---

+K Means is an Unsupervised clustering algorithm used to find clusters in unlabelled data.
+This algorithm is used to divide data into K clusters, where K is a variable that depends on the case (a problem that we are solving) and efficiency.
+This algorithm takes data as input and returns centroids of K clusters.

+# #3.1 Centroid Initialization

+---

+It marks the beginning of the algorithm, and the K number of centroids is randomly initialized.
+There are two ways they can be initialized.

+Assigning random K data points from the dataset as centroids.

+Assigning random K points (not from the dataset) as centroids.

+# #3.2 Clustering

+---

+In this step, the algorithm enters the loop and computes the distance between each data point and each centroid.
+Data points are assigned to cluster centroid which is closest.
+After this step, we have K clusters of data points.

+# #3.2 Updating centroids

+---

+In this step, centroids are calculated using data points of the cluster and control goes back to step 2.
+We can run this loop N number of times or we can make the algorithm exit when there is no significant change in centroids.